ScanEx/winnie/README.md

 # "Winnie" - web maps constructor

 ### Description
-Easy way to embed [Leaflet](http://leafletjs.com/) and [GeoMixer](http://geomixer.ru/index.php/en) based maps into your applications or create a new ones with extended and configurable set of UI controls and widgets
+Easy way to embed [GeoMixer](http://geomixer.ru/index.php/en) based maps into your applications or create a new ones with extended and configurable set of UI controls and widgets for [Leaflet](http://leafletjs.com/).

 ### Components
 - Online application editor hosted on Kosmosnimki server